reasonmii/ref_R/statQuest/PCA.md

 ```

 **First, format the data the way ggplot2 likes it**
-We made a data frame with one column with the sample ids,
+</br>We made a data frame with one column with the sample ids,
-two columns for the X and Y coordinates for each sample
+</br>two columns for the X and Y coordinates for each sample

 ```{r}
 pca.data <- data.frame(Sample=rownames(pca$x),